 Provision of additional printed copies of works varies according to department and is ultimately determined by the Academic Librarian in conjunction with academic staff.

 The selection of serials subscriptions is a matter for the academic staff of each department, and is co-ordinated by the Library Liaison Officer within financial guidelines set by the University Librarian.
 In order to maintain a balanced collection, the Library does not expect serials to account for more than 70% of any department's materials expenditure.
 The Library pursues the acquisition of journals in electronic format where funds allow and where questions of licences, archiving and access have been suitably resolved.

 Space constraints dictate that the Library will retain print serials only when no sustainable electronic copy exists.

 Subject to its being of current value, material which falls into the following categories should be included in the Quick Reference Collection:

 General reference works are acquired from the general fund where they support the information requirements of the University as outlined above.
 Subject based reference works are purchased from departmental funds except in exceptional cases.
 Electronic format is preferred where available.

 The Library provides at least one copy, subject to availability and resources, of all items on reading lists that it receives.
 Second hand copies of out of print titles are sought if requested.
-Photocopies of journal articles and chapters from books are made available in the High Demand Collection in accordance with the copyright legislation.
+Journal articles and chapters from books are made available digitally on reading lists if possible and in accordance with copyright legislation